 - I Timothy 2:12

-In regard to women, Paul is saying that a woman is not to exercise control, operation, function.
-She is not to exercise authority over a brother in the body of Christ when it meets.
-Now, in the church, teaching and preaching involves the exercise of spiritual authority.
-It did then, it continues to do so now.
+In regard to women, Paul is saying that a woman is not to exercise authority over a brother in the body of Christ when it meets.
+In the church, teaching and preaching involves the exercise of spiritual authority.
+It did then and it continues to do so now.

 - When there is a mixed assembly, men are to provide the spiritual leadership embodied in the teacher's role.